 As an aside, the reason cPanel servers allow directory listings is that there is no index file on a newly created cPanel account.
 If you got a brand new domain and cPanel account you would get an error 403 when you visit your domain.
 That could be confusing, and you therefore instead see the contents of the public_html folder.

 To disable directory indexing you can override the value in your .htaccess file.
 You can do that via the cPanel control panel.
 The Advanced » Indexes interface let’s you specify if indexes should be enabled or disabled for individual folders.

 Image: the Indexes page lets override the default directory indexes setting.

-By default, all directories inherit the global setting.
-To change that you can edit the setting for individual folders.
-So, to disable directory indexes for your entire website you can edit the setting for the public_html folder.
+By default, all directories inherit the global setting defined in the main httpd.conf file.
+You can change the default setting for individual folders.
+For instance, to disable directory indexes for your entire website you can edit the setting for the public_html folder.

 Image: the indexes options for the public_html folder.

 As the name suggests, No Indexing disables directory listings.
 People trying to view the contents of a WordPress uploads directory now get an error 403.

 Image: viewing the contents of directories is no longer allowed.

 The other two options define how directory listings are formatted:

 cPanel’s Indexes option simply adds a rule to a .htaccess file.
 This rule disables indexes: